cesarvr/blog/content/post/istio-2.md

 ```

 ![proxy-v1](https://github.com/cesarvr/hugo-blog/blob/master/static/istio-2/proxy-v1.gif?raw=true)

 > In this example I just pick another image folder.

-## More Than Just Proxy

-Right now program is just a proxy server, let's write some features to make it more interesting.

-### Overriding Responses
+## Decorating Responses

-To keep things simple we are going to implement a reusable 404 web page.
-Any time we want to override the 404 of a particular service we just need to install and configure our container as we going to do later.
+That Python server represents the main container, our purpose now is to change its behaviour, what we are going to do is to change that boring 404 page with something more enterprise ready and also make this change reusable with other containers.

-To start we can define our 404 page using this [constant string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+So go back to the code and let's define a 404 page using this [string template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ```js
 const HTTP404 = `